00Fjongl/js-extra/Minification/basic.md

 a=Math.round(5.76);
 a=5.76+.5|0;
 ```
-If the return value is irrelevant, ternary operators can occasionally be used to minify even further.
+If the return value is irrelevant, ternary operators can minify even further in specific situations.
 ```js
 a+''&&(b+=a);
 a+''?b+=a:0;